mhoemmen/wg21-proposals/movable-box/movable-box.md

 This means that we don't need to change the specification of _`movable-box`_ itself in order for our example to work.

-### Examples of types that should vs. should not be affected
+## Examples of types that should vs. should not be affected

-In order to understand the effects of this core language change, we present three categories of types with nontrivial copy assignment operators, and discuss whether we would want to permit
+In order to understand the effects of our proposed change, we present three categories of types with nontrivial copy assignment operators, and discuss whether we would want to permit